psychemedia/island-storynotes/carus-wilson/setting-the-scene.md

 It was proposed by Mr. Pinnock that the foot pavement leading towards Parkhurst Barracks should be extended as far as the boundaries of the Borough, and that measures be taken to obtain a footpath to the Barracks and Prison.

-Mir.
-B. W. Mew hoped to see a foot-path lighted from the town to the Prison.
+Mr. B. W. Mew hoped to see a foot-path lighted from the town to the Prison.

 A committee were then appointed to report on the subject.